Skip to Content

 Enter Model Context Protocol (MCP), your AI agent’s universal translator.

 MCP is not a product.
 It's not an app.
 It's not even particularly shiny.
-It's a standardized protocol that tells your AI how to talk to the many tools
+It's a standardized protocol that tells your AI how to talk to

 MCP - The Secret Sauce of AI Agents and Automation Read more